zhenghuazx/toxic-comment/README.md

 ------------------
 ## Models and LB Scores
 ### Models (included)
-Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/models.py) for RCNN, RNN and CNN code.
+Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/models.py) for RCNN, RNN, capsule NN and CNN code.

+Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/cnn.py) for Multi Channel Variable size CNN (MVCNN) and 2D CNN.

+Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/rnn.py) for Conv layer + RNN.

 I trained 35 models with 5-fold cv for RNN/RCNN/Capsule and 10-fold cv for CNN.
 Because of limitation in submission I only evaluates some of them with LB, the final submission blends all 35 models and some kernels on Kaggle.
 They together push me to top 3%.